Swatta

 The principal photography of the film began on November 16, 2014, and wrapped up on November 20, 2016.
 The first look teaser of the film was revealed on April 14, 2016.
-The film released on April 7, 2017, in Bangladesh.
-The film's soundtrack album is composed by Bappa Mazumder, which his first soundtrack composition.
+The film was released on April 7, 2017, in Bangladesh.
+The film's soundtrack album was composed by Bappa Mazumder, which was his first soundtrack composition.
 It is the second direction of Hashibur Reza Kallol; previously he directed a film titled Andha Nirangam, which is based on the evolution of Lalon's philosophy and consciousness.
 The film won numerous accolades including five National Film Awards in several categories including Khan's fourth Best Actor award at the 42 National Film Awards, six Bachsas Awards including Khan's third Best Actor award, two Meril-Prothom Alo Awards.